ctcl-bregis/ctclsite-rust/config/projects/codenames.md

 - [Vinyl Chloride](../srv_vc/) - VC

 ## Psychoactives
-Codenames of psychoactive substances are used for server hardware.
+Codenames of psychoactive substances are used for server systems.

 ### Stimulants
 Stimulant drug-related codenames are generally for use with virtualization and compute servers.
+This is mainly inspired by the use of stimulants for the treatment of ADHD (Attention Deficit Hyperactivity Disorder) while this is reflected by the use of the names of stimulants specifically used for the purpose of treating the disorder.

 #### Amphetamines
 HP ProLiant blade servers that were given to me on May 5, 2023 use the names of amphetamine-based stimulant chemical compounds.